School Testing Anxiety in Pennsylvania (2026): Helping Students Manage Stress & Emotional Pressure

 ✔ Teletherapy and online therapy in Pennsylvania

-Many Pennsylvania families now use teletherapy during testing season because it offers flexible support without disrupting school schedules.
+Many Pennsylvania families now use teletherapy during and after testing season because it offers flexible support without disrupting school schedules, summer routines, work schedules, or family responsibilities.

 🎯 Helping Students Feel Supported, Not Pressured